 During 2013-2016 there was a major (but failed) effort to create a Hawaiian tribe and get federal recognition for it before the Obama presidency came to an end.
 In Summer 2014 the U.S. Department of Interior issued an Advance Notice of Proposed Rulemaking announcing that it intends to create a regulation whereby a sufficiently large group of ethnic Hawaiians could ask for federal recognition as an Indian tribe, and DOI requested comments of a list of specific topics.
 Then in Fall 2015 DOI published an official Notice of Proposed Rulemaking including text of a proposed regulation and asking for more comments, due by end of 2015.
 A "final rule" was proclaimed by the Department of Interior providing a pathway whereby a Hawaiian tribe could organize itself and would be assured of federal recognition if it could meet specific requirements.
 That regulation, 43CFR50 [CFR = Code of Federal Regulations] became law when it was published in the Federal Register on October 14, 2016, to take effect on November 14.
 Meantime OHA gave millions of dollars to a "private" group to hold an election of delegates to write a tribal Constitution.
 The election was abandoned when the U.S. Supreme Court issued an injunction blocking it.
 But the candidates to be delegates nevertheless held a monthlong meeting and produced a proposed tribal constitution.
 That constitution needs to be ratified according to procedures established in 43CFR50, but the ratification election will require several million dollars in private funds not yet collected.
 All those events were covered in chronological order at

-For text of the regulation, and analysis of ways it could be repealed, see "Repeal 43 CFR 50 -- Asking the Trump team, and members of the 115th Congress and their staffers, to repeal this executive order issued at the end of the Obama administration, which provides a pathway for a very small percentage of ethnic Hawaiians to rip apart the lands and people of Hawaii by creating a brand new Indian tribe and getting federal recognition for it." at
+For text of the regulation, and analysis of ways it could have been repealed in early 2017, see "Repeal 43 CFR 50 -- Asking the Trump team, and members of the 115th Congress and their staffers, to repeal this executive order issued at the end of the Obama administration, which provides a pathway for a very small percentage of ethnic Hawaiians to rip apart the lands and people of Hawaii by creating a brand new Indian tribe and getting federal recognition for it." at

 FOLLOWING ARE THE NEWEST WEBPAGES, AND MAJOR IMPROVEMENTS, IN CHRONOLOGICAL ORDER, MOST RECENT AT THE TOP.
 In May 2018 this website actually held more than 1,020 items, each of which could be anywhere from a few pages long to several hundred pages long.
 The items listed below are only the major ones and do not include subpages or time-period compilations.